cameraui/docs/detection/ai-backends.md

 **Metrics → Cameras** shows two tables.
 The first is the process table, one row per camera, with CPU and memory.
 The second, **Detection**, shows where the time goes:

 - **Decode**, the time for one frame: analysis stream first, then the high-resolution stream.
 - **Processing**, scaling to the model input and turning the results back into boxes.
+On a camera without an object detector it shows the scaling for motion.
 - **Transport**, the time the frame and the result spend on the way to the plugin and back.
 - **Analysed**, frames per second analysed, again analysis stream then high-resolution stream.
 - **Active**, the share of time the camera analysed at all.
 A camera with a frame loop sits at 100%, a camera that reports motion itself only counts during events.